Teal: Learning-Accelerated Optimization of WAN Traffic Engineering: Evaluation

 \subsection{Reacting to link failures}

-\sysname solves TE optimization within seconds even on topologies of thousands of nodes.
-The real-time computation enables \sysname to promptly react to link failures once they are detected in the network, since \sysname may recompute allocation quickly on the ``new'' topology (with failed links having zero capacities).
-In practice, large-scale link failures are extremely rare, so we only evaluate one or two link failures.
-Due to its heavy computational overhead, TEAVAR$^*$ is unable to run on any topologies listed in Table~\ref{tab:topologies} except for the smallest 12-node B4 network~\cite{b4}.
-Therefore, we only compare \sysname with TEAVAR$^*$ and NCFlow on B4.
+\sysname efficiently solves TE optimization within a second, even for large topologies with thousands of nodes such as ASN.
+The real-time computation allows \sysname to react promptly to link failures~\cite{ncflow}, as \sysname can quickly recompute flow allocation on the altered topology (with failed links having zero capacities).